jobsofferings/myBlogBackstage/README.md

 + 2020-4-22 First update

 &emsp;&emsp;Avoided a BUG of `Declaration of private instance field not allowed after declaration of private instance method.
 Instead, this should come at the beginning of the class / interface`<br>

++ 2020-4-26 First update

+&emsp;&emsp;Have joined the job, the update frequency may be slowed down, hope to understand ~<br>
+&emsp;&emsp;A new table has been updated.
+The default data has been saved in Redux's defaultState as request data.
+If an error is reported, please comment out the request statement<br>
+&emsp;&emsp;In the `componentDidMount` function in` pages / All / All.tsx`<br>
+&emsp;&emsp;Modified some types<br>